Graduate Student Manual

 E. Broadus Browne Award

 The College of Agricultural and Environmental Sciences (CAES) yearly recognizes the contributions of graduate students to the research programs in the College.
 The E. Broadus Browne Awards are given to an M.S. and Ph.D. student for excellence in conducting and communicating research essential to the CAES mission.
 The award recognizes the many contributions of E. Broadus Browne, former Resident Director of the Georgia Agricultural Experiment Stations.
 The award is a check and expenses paid to a national meeting.
-The Graduate Coordinator coordinates nominations for these awards from the Department of Plant Pathology.
+The Graduate Coordinator with the help of the Graduate Studies Committee coordinates nominations for these awards from the Department of Plant Pathology.

 The American Phytopathological Society

-The American Phytopathological Society (APS) is the premiere scientific society of professionals working in areas related to plant health.
-APS members are students, research scientists, teachers, extension professionals, corporate research and development managers, industry scientists and technical personnel, sales representatives, private consultants, administrators, technicians, agricultural field representatives and pest management personnel.
-Joining APS will facilitate you in obtaining the latest information on new advances and emerging diseases, connect you with fellow plant health professionals from around the world via their publications, meetings, and special events, and make you eligible to apply for student travel awards to the APS national meeting.
-More information and the application form can be found at http://www.apsnet.org
+The American Phytopathological Society (APS) is the premier scientific society of professionals working in areas related to plant health.
+Students are an important component of the diversity of membership of APS that reflects the range of vocational opportunities for plant pathologists.
+Joining APS will facilitate you obtaining the latest information on new advances in all aspects of plant pathology, network you with fellow plant health professionals from around the world via publications, meetings, and special events, make you eligible to apply for student travel awards to the APS national meeting, and facilitate you becoming prepared for employment after graduation.
+More information and the application form can be found at http://www.apsnet.org.
+The department cannot pay APS membership dues.